 I also love kale sautéed until it caramelizes.
 Yum!

 Even if you don’t think you like kale, or raw kale, I really hope you’ll give this recipe a try.
 I think you’ll become a kale convert!
+It’s just an added bonus that kale is packed with so many healthy benefits.

 Add it to your weekend recipes!
 Have a casual dinner party, or a lunch, or brunch!